LisaHackett97/fun-space-quiz/README.md

 No issue on desktop

 #### Accessibility

+- For the canvas element, role of img and an aria label, as well as content within a p element have been provided to ensure information is provided to screen readers.

 - WAVE extension for further accessibility testing.
   - Contrast Checker I used the wave extension to check contrast.
 This led to the main colors chosen being changed.
 Final colours are not causing any contrast errors.